lucarin91/SR-seminar/slides.md

 ### How it works
-The modified `br-int` process each packet in the following way:
+The modified `br-int` processes each packet in the following way:

-1. Compare the flow with the flow syntax
+1. It compares the flow with the flow syntax

-2. If it matches, it is duplicated or taken as it is
+2. If it matches, the flow is duplicated or taken as is

 3. Change the original MAC address with the security VM one

-4. resubmit to the `br-int` if the security VM is on the same node, or to the `br-tun` for tunnelling.
+4. re-submit to the `br-int` if the security VM is on the same node, or to the `br-tun` for tunnelling.